Bitshala-Classrooms/LBTCL-week-2-assignment/README.md

 10. Sign and broadcast the new Parent transaction.
 11. Get the replaced `Parent` transaction details and output them to a file named `parent-rbf.json`.

+> **Note:** To connect to bitcoin core rpc, via various language specific clients, use the following credentials
+> username: alice
+> password: password

 ### Output Format